jbergstroem/hadolint-gh-action/README.md

 - output_format: store the output in a variable you can pass on to other processing tools

 If `output_format` is set, the github action variable `hadolint_output` will contain the output.
 You can choose what format you prefer depending on how you want to process the results.

+These output variables are always populated:

+- `hadolint_version`: the version of hadolint used while running the action
+- `hadolint_gh_action_version`: the version of this action while running it

 ## Robustness